Coffee House Writers

 Don’t get me wrong; I would love to live a life of luxury and have my numerous maids do all my dirty work for me, including looking under the hood of my car.
 Unfortunately, as an average middle-class American citizen, I do not have such a luxury.

-I understand that some men are gentleman and would offer to do the work.
+I understand that some men are gentlemen and would offer to do the work.
 And it’s okay to be kind and offer to help sometimes.
 However, I do not believe that my boyfriend always doing the work for me, ultimately making me unsure of how to perform such basic tasks, would be beneficial in the long run.
-I feel I am much more lucky that my boyfriend and I are on more of an even playing field.
+I feel I am much luckier that my boyfriend and I are on more of an even playing field.
 That we split the tasks and the work evenly, while not expecting one person to have a certain specific task over the other.

 Are we so self-consumed and stuck-up that we cannot do anything for ourselves anymore?
 Do we expect everyone else to do our work for us?
 Why can’t women get dirty?
 Why is it that this man assumed my boyfriend was making me do the work?
 And why is it a bad thing that I was doing the work and he was just helping me?